plone/training/theming/basic.rst

 ================================================
-Basic: customizing logo and CSS of default theme
+Basic: Customizing logo and CSS of default theme
 ================================================

+In this section you will:

+* Use the Site control panel to add a custom logo
+* Customize the look of a Plone site by adjusting LESS Variables
+* Add a custom toolbar logo

+Topics covered:

+* The "Site" control panel
+* The "Resource Registries" Control Panel
+* Resource Registries > Development Mode

 Customize logo
 --------------